 To understand what this really means for premium bond holders, it's important to explain what is meant by 'odds'.

-In the case of premium bonds, 22,000-to-one indicates that for every 22,000 attempts, one is expected to succeed – assuming each attempt is independent of the other.
+In the case of premium bonds, 22,000:1 indicates that for every 22,000 attempts, one is expected to succeed – assuming each attempt is independent of the other.
 In short, your chances are pretty slim and, in an average month, a typical bond holder is likely to win nothing at all.

 Join Which?
 Money